-At an earlier stage the child may have been placed on either a “child in need plan” or “child protection plan”.
+In a lot of cases social services will be involved with the family before the removal of a child is contemplated.
+The child may have been placed on either a “child in need plan” or “child protection plan”.

-Thereafter if the child remains at risk of harm and the issues cannot be addressed the local authority may issue care proceedings and the court will ultimately make the decision as to whether to approve a plan of removal of a child from the parents’ care.
+If during the pre proceedings meetings, the local authority believes the child remains at risk of harm and the issues cannot be addressed in the children’s timescales, the local authority may issue care proceedings and the court will ultimately make the decision as to whether to grant the order sought and approve a plan of removal of a child from the parents’ care.

 Sadly there are times where social services have no other course of action but to remove children from the care of the parents to prevent children from suffering or being at risk of suffering significant harm.
 In an emergency the local authority may apply to the court for an emergency protection order or interim care order to safeguard a child who is considered to be at risk of significant harm.

 If there are immediate concerns for a child’s safety, a child may be removed by the police and placed in police protection for up to 72 hours.
 Before the end of the 72 hours the local authority must either return the child to the parents care or seek an order from the court.